 Asking for help

 Sometimes the hardest thing to do is ask for help, but If you’re in a situation where self-directed tools aren’t enough, check in with your employee benefits provider to see what resources are available.
 And if you’re an employer, evaluate what you’re offering to your people.
-Note the disconnects above between employer and employee perception.
 Make sure you’re doing as much for your people as you think you are, and build an empathetic culture that extends across your management.
 Employees who are made aware of and encouraged by their managers to use available resources are more likely to take advantage of them, and feel empowered to ask for flexibility and consideration when they need it.